nSum-iT/Blog-GenAI/README.md

 ## Features

 - Generate blog posts from YouTube links.
-- Utilize the AssemblyAI API for natural language processing and content extraction.
+- Utilize the AssemblyAI API and OpenAI API for natural language processing and content extraction.
 - Extract key information such as video title and description.

 ## Installation